Cloudmative/cp-webapi-gateway/README.md

+This starts a CP WebAPI gateway and keeps you logged in.

 # Usage #
+1. Generate the image using `docker build -t cloudmative/cp-webapi-gateway .`
-Start with a command like:
-`docker run -d --rm --name=cmtv-trade-gateway -p5000:5000 cloudmative/cp-webapi-gateway`
+1. Start with a command like: `docker run -d --rm --name=cmtv-trade-gateway -p5000:5000 cloudmative/cp-webapi-gateway`